Diversity

 Table of Contents

 For those in the United States, it’s fairly common for schools to recognize Black History Month.
-But as we get older, mandated education and celebration of African American history gets less common.
-This is a total bummer and a lost opportunity!
-It also doesn’t help that February is a short month.
+But as we get older, mandated education and celebration of African American history is less common.
+This is a lost opportunity—and it also doesn’t help that February is a short month.

 As President Gerald Ford said in 1976 when he officially recognized Black History Month, we need to “seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history.”